 During March, as state government movement restrictions were instituted, shopping trips and the need for on-the-go convenient snacks declined significantly.
 For the most part, consumer shopping trips and demand for nutritional snacking category products were pressured.
 This decrease in shopping trips and related consumer demand for the Company's products resulted in a shortfall in the Company's net sales for the full fiscal year, which was only partially offset by an increase in the e-commerce sales channels.
 In addition, there was a lesser effect on Adjusted EBITDA and Quest Operating Performance, because of various cost reduction decisions taken by management.
 The effects on the Company's net sales did not begin to reverse until movement restrictions began to ease in late spring.
 As consumer mobility increased, Atkins® and Quest® retail takeaway trends also improved.
-Importantly, throughout this challenging period, the Company's "asset-light" business model enabled strong cash flows as it provides a flexible, reliable supply chain during this highly volatile consumer demand period.
+Importantly, throughout this challenging period, the Company continued to gain market share within the nutritional snacking category.
+Furthermore, the Company's "asset-light" business model enabled strong cash flows as it provides a flexible, reliable supply chain during this highly volatile consumer demand period.